 Understanding the market you are in is one of the most critical stages of executing your idea.
 You need to have a clear image of how your product or service is going to solve your consumers’ problems.
 Conduct the preliminary research of your market by defining your target audience’s gender, age, location, profession, etc. Continue developing your ‘Buyer Persona’ by interviewing representatives of your target audience.
 Information gathered will give you valuable insight into your ideal customer needs, motivations, goals.

 Map of empathy

 The map of empathy, created by Dave Gray, is a tool that helps to not only determine who your ideal customers are but also gain a deeper understanding of how they are going to behave.
 Understanding how your end-user thinks and makes decisions not only helps to create an excellent user experience but aids the development of a product that exceeds your customer’s expectations.

 Working out how an idea can make money is one of the most important parts of your product or service development process.
 It can not only set the direction your business will take, but also determine the product or service itself.

 Your sales strategy will have to change depending on the product or service you are planning to sell and your ‘buyer personas’.
 You can utilise the information from your target audience research to create targeted social media campaigns, use paid advertising, and start producing content that would be of value to your demographic.

-The key to properly executing an idea lies in three core areas: people, strategy, and operations.
+Knowing how to turn ideas into opportunities is not enough, you also have to know how to execute them properly.
+The key lies in three core areas: people, strategy, and operations.
 A well-chosen team is essential to any organisation’s success.
 People are the ones who react to market changes.
 People create strategies based on their analysis and translate these strategies into the real world.
 A project is much more likely to perform well when people who work on it are working towards a shared purpose, sharing their perspectives, skills, and experience.
 Good teamwork creates synergy – where the combined effect of the team is greater than the sum of individual efforts.